RusherDevelopment/rusherhack-issues/README.md

 *I have an issue when using \[rusher module\] with \[third-party module\]*
 This is not officially supported.
 If you would expect these two modules to work together reasonably OR is a major issue, please report it.
 If you are unsure, contact a support member.

+*My HUD is gray in 2b2t queue.*
+Turn off fast render in Optifine.
+This issue may be removed in the future.